 While independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase a policy to protect yourself, too.
 It's a good idea to carry this coverage for financial protection against work injuries, which health insurance might not cover.

-If you purchase workers’ comp through a monopolistic state fund, it may not include employer’s liability insurance.
-However, you can purchase it from a private insurer to fill this gap in coverage.
+If you purchase workers’ comp through a monopolistic state fund, it might not include employer’s liability insurance.
+However, you can purchase it as stop gap coverage from a private insurance company.

 Even employees who only work in an office are at risk for an injury.
 They could slip on a wet floor or trip over equipment.
 If an employee is injured on the job it can lead to an insurance claim — and a rise in your premiums.